enechange/EnergyDataSimulationChallenge/README.md

 2. Create your branch
 (Name the branch 'challengeX/YOURNAME' like challenge1/shirakia)
 3. Create your directory in 'analysis/' or 'webapp/' directory
-4. Code your analysis programs and commit them to the branch
+4. Design and write your programs and commit them to the branch
 5. Push the branch
 6. Make a Pull Request